Avago to buy Broadcom for $37 billion in biggest-ever chip deal

 Avago was advised by Deutsche Bank, Bank of America, Barclays, Citigroup and Credit Suisse.

-Broadcom was advised by JPMorgan Chase (JPM.N), while Evercore served as financial adviser to the Special Committee of the board.
+Broadcom was advised by JPMorgan Chase (JPM.N), whilst Evercore served as financial adviser to the Special Committee of the board.

 Skadden, Arps, Slate, Meagher & Flom LLP is the legal adviser to Broadcom.
 Broadcom co-founder Henry Nicholas was advised by Centerview and Morrison & Forester.